Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Analysis

 \subsection{Spectra}

 The early-time spectra of ASASSN-19dj have the very blue continuum that is a hallmark of tidal disruption events.
 This excess in blue flux grows towards peak light and fades back to host galaxy levels at later times.
 The very early-time optical spectra of ASASSN-19dj lack many of the spectral features that TDEs usually exhibit.
-For example, in the earliest spectrum, taken approximately 17 days after first light (see \S \ref{lc}), the spectrum does not have strong broad H and He lines.
-Looking at Figure \ref{fig:halpha_evol}, which zooms into a small region around H$\alpha$, we see that the H$\alpha$ line slowly grows in strength from MJD $\simeq$ 58539 to MJD $\simeq$ 58544, and quickly becomes very strong by MJD $\simeq$ 58571, with a peak line flux of $\sim 2.5 \times 10^{-13} \text{erg cm}^{-2} \text{ s}^{-1}$ or a luminosity of $\sim 2.9 \times 10^{41} \text{erg} \text{ s}^{-1}$ at the distance of ASASSN-19dj.
-The line remains at roughly the same strength until at least 41 days later, after which the source became Sun-constrained.
-After the seasonal gap, we find evidence for weak H$\alpha$ emission as late as $\sim 260$ days after peak, consistent with other optical TDEs \citep[e.g.,][]{hung20, holoien20}.
-Figure \ref{fig:fwhm} shows the luminosity and FWHM evolution of H$\alpha$ as a function of time and the luminosity versus line width.
-The line width increases towards peak line flux and decreases thereafter, with some epochs exhibiting very broad H$\alpha$, up to roughly $3 \times 10^4 \text{km s}^{-1}$.
-The positive correlation seen here between H$\alpha$ line flux and line width agrees with what has been observed in the TDEs PS18kh \citep{hung19, holoien19c}, ASASSN-18pg \citep[][]{leloudas19, holoien20}, and ASASSN-18ul \citep[][]{wevers19}.
-Unlike other TDEs such as ASASSN-18pg \citep[][]{holoien20}, we do not see evidence for both a broad and narrow component of the H$\alpha$ emission.
-While the dominant spectral features of ASASSN-19dj appear to be broad hydrogen lines, \citet{vanvelzen20} classify ASASSN-19dj as a TDE-Bowen object.
-Accordingly, there may be some evidence for broad emission centered on $\sim 4600$ \AA, although the origin of this feature is difficult to determine.
+For example, in the earliest spectrum, taken approximately 17 days after first light (see \S \ref{lc}), there are no clear strong broad H and He lines.

+We traced the evolution of the prominent H$\alpha$ feature by subtracting a linear continuum normalized in the regions around 6200~\AA\ and 7200~\AA.
+We then modeled the continuum-subtracted H$\alpha$ profile as a Gaussian.
+We masked narrow H$\alpha$+[\ion{N}{ii}] lines for all spectra and telluric absorption features for spectra without telluric corrections.
+Looking at Figure \ref{fig:halpha_evol}, which zooms into a small region around H$\alpha$, we see that the H$\alpha$ line slowly grows in strength from MJD $\simeq$ 58539 to MJD $\simeq$ 58544, and quickly becomes very strong by MJD $\simeq$ 58571, with a peak line flux of $\sim 3.7 \times 10^{-13} \text{erg cm}^{-2} \text{ s}^{-1}$ or a luminosity of $\sim 4.3 \times 10^{41} \text{erg} \text{ s}^{-1}$ at the distance of ASASSN-19dj.
+The line luminosity remains roughly constant until at least 41 days later, after which the source became Sun-constrained.
+After the seasonal gap, we find evidence for weak H$\alpha$ emission as late as $\sim 260$ days after peak, consistent with other optical TDEs \citep[e.g.][]{hung20, holoien20}.